ivanakhoo/csc121-project-billy-matthew-ivan/README.md

 Run the main method in the DoodleJumperApp class to begin!

-Current Game Status: Under Maintenance...
+Current Game Status: Mostly Complete.